-Republicans think North Carolina is a solidly red state that occasionally elects Democrats, but Democrats think NC is a decidedly purple state, for whom solid Republican rule 2012-2016 was an aberration.
+Republicans like to think North Carolina is a solidly red state that occasionally elects Democrats to Congress, and particularly the US Senate, with Republicans dominant in the state legislature since the 2010 election, and barely lost the governor’s race in 2016.
+But Democrats think NC is a decidedly purple state, for whom solid Republican rule of the governorship and the state legislature 2012-2016 was an aberration.

 In 2016, Clinton-Kaine lost NC with 46.17% or 2,189,316 favorable ballots cast, 11,000 more than Obama-Biden won in 2012.
 Trump won NC with 49.8% or 2,362,631 favorable ballots cast, 92,000 more than Romney-Ryan in 2012.
 Trump-Pence beat Clinton-Kaine by just 173,315 votes in NC, out of nearly 4.8 million cast.
 If less than four out of every 100 voters could have been persuaded to vote for Clinton, she would have won the state.